 Depth sensing technologies refer to systems that measure the distance between objects and sensors in a three-dimensional (3D) space.
 These technologies enable devices to understand depth, shape, and spatial relationships, which are essential for applications like augmented reality (AR), robotics, autonomous vehicles, and industrial automation.

-- Stereo Vision: Uses two cameras to mimic human vision and calculate depth through disparity.
+Uses two cameras to replicate human vision and calculate depth through image differences. -

-- Time-of-Flight (ToF): Measures the time taken for light to bounce back from objects.
+Measures the time taken for light to reflect back from objects to determine distance. -

-- Structured Light: Projects patterns onto surfaces and analyzes distortions.
+Projects patterns onto surfaces and analyzes distortions to calculate depth. -

-- LiDAR (Light Detection and Ranging): Uses laser pulses to create precise 3D maps.
+Uses laser pulses to generate highly accurate 3D maps.

 Importance – Why Depth Sensing Matters Today

-- Better User Experience: Supports facial recognition, gesture control, and AR applications.
+Supports applications like facial recognition, gesture control, and augmented reality. -

-- Healthcare Advancements: Assists in surgical imaging, diagnostics, and patient monitoring.
+Assists in diagnostics, surgical imaging, and patient monitoring. -

 | Industry | Application Example |